Language-Research-Technology/ldaca-website/content/resources/general-resources/languages-of-the-world/index.md

 title: "Languages of the World"
 date: 2023-11-06T14:18:25+11:00
 draft: false
-description: ""
+description: "Projects involved in the documentation of the world's languages. "
 ---

 <br>

 ### [Glottolog](https://glottolog.org/)

 Comprehensive reference information for the world's languages, especially the lesser-known languages.
-LDaCA uses Glottolog [language codes](../background/metadata/#glottolog) in our metadata.
+LDaCA uses Glottolog [language codes](../resources/metadata/#glottolog) in our metadata.

 <br>